 Due to the non-equilibrium nature of both cosmology and gravitational clustering, a suitable definition of entropy is needed.
 Coarse-grained entropies are a general class of such non-equilibrium entropies and a proper candidate would be useful for studying classical or quantum gravitational models like the one proposed.

-A coarse-graining is a partitioning of the state-space into sub-regions called macrostates, such that the union of all the macrostates is the entirety of the state-space.
+A coarse-graining is a partitioning of the state space into sub-regions called macrostates, such that the union of all macrostates is the entirety of the state space.
 The exact state of the system is called the microstate, and is generally not known.
 The macrostates are defined according to whichever external observables are measurable.
 In classical mechanics, microstates are in a unique macrostate, but this is no longer true in quantum mechanics.

 It is critical to note that entropy can mean many things, and it generally depends on the coarse-graining of the system.
 For a given state of a system, the entropy will be high with respect to some coarse-grainings and low with respect to others.
 It is thus required to coarse-grain in physically relevant observables if one wants to obtain physically relevant results.